wistia/wistia-open-docs/_posts/data-api.md

 ### Create

 This method is for adding captions to a video.
-If captions already exist for this video, this method will respond with a 400.

 #### The Request